Smart-Pointer - Shared Pointer

 Shared Count

-The main mistake I see from beginners is not using dynamically allocated counter (i.e. they keep the counter in the SP object).
+The main mistake I see from beginners is not using a dynamically allocated counter (i.e., they keep the counter in the SP object).
 You must dynamically allocate memory for the counter so that it can be shared by all SP instances (you can not tell how many there will be or the order in which they will be deleted).

 First Try